Back to Honeywell Home Guides

 Reconnect to WiFi for Time Sync

 Go to the thermostat menu and check the WiFi connection status.
 If the thermostat shows Not Connected or a WiFi error the cloud time server cannot push the DST update.
-Navigate to WiFi Settings and reconnect to your home network.
+Go to WiFi Settings and reconnect to your home network.
 After reconnecting wait 10 minutes and check the time display.
 Connected Honeywell WiFi thermostats sync time automatically from the Honeywell cloud servers which apply DST adjustments based on your registered time zone.

 5